icarusfactor/SSH-Team-Keys/README.md

 "Keep Note The Following:"

-"The key method to get shell restriction working is that it uses different passwords."
+The key method to get shell restriction working is that it uses different passwords.
-"Which means,if someone knows the standard account password, they can use it to gain full access."
+Which means,if someone knows the standard account password, they can use it to gain full access.
-"The custom hostname refrenced in client config file is just that, this is only known to client"
+The custom hostname refrenced in client config file is just that, this is only known to client

 *Setup of base directory restriction system:*